ngx-rocket/generator-ngx-rocket/README.md

 ### Benefits

-- Quickstart a project in seconds and focus on features, not on frameworks and tools
+- Quickstart a project in seconds and focus on features, not on frameworks or tools

 - Industrial-grade tools, ready for usage in a continuous integration environment and DevOps